KubeRocketCI/docs/versioned_docs/version-3.13/operator-guide/cd/deploy-application-in-remote-cluster-via-token.md

       namespace: <deploy_namespace>
     ```

-2. Create a Secret with a token for the ServiceAccount
+2. Create a Secret with a token for the ServiceAccount:

     ```yaml
     apiVersion: v1